remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 Lambdas are the basis for the backend of many modern web applications.
 Rather than run on a monolithic web application server (ex.
 PHP, Ruby), many web applications use a microservices architecture that rely on a number of Lambdas to perform the backend processing necessary for the web site to function.

-In fact, many full-stack frameworks like Next.js, for example, rely on serverless functions (in many cases AWS Lambda) to perform everything from backend processing to server-side rendering.
+In fact, many full-stack frameworks like Next.js, for example, when deployed to platforms like Vercel or Netlify typically rely on serverless functions (in many cases AWS Lambda) to perform everything from backend processing to server-side rendering.
 Even if you ultimately end up relying on a full-stack framework to deploy all your backend to Lambdas for you, it's good to understand how they function.

 ### Pricing

-Lambda pricing can be a little complicated since it relies on a combination of the number of requests, the amount of memory you consume and the amount of time it takes to process these request.
+Lambda pricing can be a little complicated since it depends on a combination of the number of requests, the amount of memory you consume and the amount of time it takes to process these request.
 However, Lambda does have an always free tier that allows 1 million free requests per month or up to 400,000 GB-seconds (i.e. memory usage) or 3.2 million seconds of compute time per month.
 You can find [full pricing details here](https://aws.amazon.com/lambda/pricing/).

 ### Adding a Lambda Function to Our Deployment